splitfeed/android-market-badge/readme.txt

 2. QR code for the WordPress client for Android

 == Changelog ==

+= 0.7.3 =
+* All pnames are now sent as lowercase to make searches easier.
+Market seems to be case sensitive, but since all pnames are lowercase
+I figure this should work just fine (Thanks to Marten for pointing this out!)
+* Fixed cache folder not writable error message

 = 0.7.2 =
 * Added translation support (English and Swedish is available at the moment, but feel free to send me translations and I will include them in later releases)